-Syntax Element Description RECOVERY AREA Backs up recovery files created in the current and all previous flash recovery area destinations.
-The backup must go to SBT.
-Recovery files are full and incremental backup sets, control file autobackups, datafile copies, and archived redo logs.
+Syntax Element Description RECOVERY AREA Backs up recovery files created in the current and all previous fast recovery area destinations.
+Backups can go to SBT and disk.
+To backup to disk, you must use the TO DESTINATION syntax outlined in toDestSpec.
+Recovery files are full and incremental backup sets, control file autobackups, data file copies, and archived redo log files.
 If an archived redo log file is missing or corrupted, then RMAN looks outside of the recovery area for a good copy of the log that it can use for the backup.
-Flashback logs, the current control file, and online redo logs are not backed up.
+Flashback logs, the current control file, and online redo log files are not backed up.
 By default, backup optimization is enabled for this command even if the CONFIGURE BACKUP OPTIMIZATION setting is OFF.
 You can disable backup optimization for BACKUP RECOVERY AREA by specifying FORCE.
-Note: If the flash recovery area is not enabled but has been enabled in the past, then files created in the previous flash recovery area location are backed up.
+Note: If the fast recovery area is not enabled but has been enabled before, then files created in the previous fast recovery area location are backed up.
 DB_RECOVERY_FILE_DEST RECOVERY AREA and DB_RECOVERY_FILE_DEST are synonyms.
-RECOVERY FILES Backs up all recovery files on disk, whether they are stored in the flash recovery area or other locations on disk.
-The backup must go to SBT.
-Recovery files include full and incremental backup sets, control file autobackups, archived redo log files, and datafile copies.
+RECOVERY FILES Backs up all recovery files on disk, whether they are stored in the fast recovery area or other locations on disk.
+The backups can go to SBT or disk.
+To backup to disk, you must use the TO DESTINATION syntax outlined in toDestSpec .
+Recovery files include full and incremental backup sets, control file autobackups, archived redo log files, and data file copies.
 By default, backup optimization is enabled for this command even if the CONFIGURE BACKUP OPTIMIZATION setting is OFF.
 You can disable backup optimization for RECOVERY FILES by specifying FORCE.
-SPFILE Specifies that the server parameter file should be included in a backup set.
+SPFILE Specifies that the server parameter file is included in a backup set.
 The AS COPY option is not supported for server parameter file backups.
 RMAN backs up the server parameter file currently in use by the target database.
 RMAN cannot back up the server parameter file when the instance was started with an initialization parameter file.
 RMAN cannot make incremental backups of the SPFILE.
 TABLESPACE tablespace_name Specifies the names of one or more tablespaces.
-RMAN translates tablespace names internally into a list of datafiles, then backs up all datafiles that are currently part of the tablespaces.
-If the SYSTEM tablespace (and thus datafile 1) is included in the backup, and if CONTROLFILE AUTOBACKUP is not configured, then RMAN also creates a copy of the control file.
+RMAN translates tablespace names internally into a list of data files, then backs up all data files that are currently part of the tablespaces.
+If the SYSTEM tablespace (and thus data file 1) is included in the backup, and if CONTROLFILE AUTOBACKUP is not configured, then RMAN also creates a copy of the control file.
 You cannot back up locally-managed temporary tablespaces, although you can back up dictionary-managed tablespaces.
-If the following conditions are met, then RMAN can back up transportable tablespaces that have not made read/write after being transported: ■ The COMPATIBLE initialization parameter is set to 11.0.0 or higher.
+If the following conditions are met, then RMAN can back up transportable tablespaces that have not been made read/write after being transported: ■ The COMPATIBLE initialization parameter is set to 11.0.0 or higher.
 You are using an Oracle Database 11g RMAN client.
 If any of the preceding conditions is not met, then RMAN automatically skips transportable tablespaces that have not yet been made read/write.
-Note that if you specify a transportable tablespace explicitly when any of the conditions is not met, then RMAN issues an error saying that the tablespace does not exist.
+If you specify a transportable tablespace explicitly when any of the conditions is not met, then RMAN issues an error saying that the tablespace does not exist.
 Note: If you rename a tablespace, then RMAN detects that the tablespace has changed its name and updates the recovery catalog on the next resynchronization. backupSpecOperand The backupSpecOperand that follows a backupSpec specifies options that apply to the backupSpec.